Revised AML, DLBCL and HL Optimal Care Pathways released

 Newly revised optimal care pathways (OCPs) provide best practice information for the treatment and care of people living with acute myeloid leukaemia (AML), and diffuse large B-cell lymphoma (DLBCL) and Hodgkin lymphoma (HL).

-And new OCPs are being developed for an additional six blood cancers.
-These are: chronic lymphocytic leukaemia; myeloma; low grade lymphomas (follicular lymphoma, marginal zone lymphoma, mantle cell lymphoma); chronic myeloid leukaemia; myelodysplastic syndromes; and childhood, adolescent and young adult acute leukaemias.
+And new OCPs are being developed for an additional 11 blood cancers.
+These are: chronic lymphocytic leukaemia; myeloma; low grade lymphomas (follicular lymphoma, marginal zone lymphoma, mantle cell lymphoma); chronic myeloid leukaemia; myelodysplastic syndromes; childhood, adolescent and young adult acute leukaemias; AL amyloidosis; acute lymphoblastic leukaemia; cutaneous T-cell lymphomas; myeloproliferative neoplasms; and Waldenström’s macroglobulinaemia.

 The pathways describe the standard of care that should be available to every blood cancer patient treated in Australia.
 They support patients and carers, health systems, health professionals, and services to encourage consistent optimal treatment and supportive care at every stage of a patient’s journey.